stauren/vise-ssr/docs/zh-CN/tapable-hooks.md

       return mergeConfig<typeof renderResult>(renderResult, {
         error: {
           detail: {
-            reason: 'info sent with error result, can be ready by beforeResponse hook', },
+            reason: 'info sent with error result, can be read by beforeResponse hook', },
         },
       });